Care & Treatment of COVID-19

 Treatment for Mild Symptoms

-Your doctor will be able to recommend some simple actions you can take to make you feel better if you are experiencing mild-to-moderate COVID symptoms.
+If you test positive and have mild symptoms, you should still talk to your doctor or health care provider.
+Even if your doctor does not prescribe COVID therapeutics, your doctor will be able to recommend some simple actions you can take to make you feel better if you are experiencing symptoms.
 These may include:

 - Taking acetaminophen or ibuprofen to reduce fever